AmT42/REaCT-FT-DATASET-TUTORIAL/README.md

 Once the fine-tuning dataset is created, refer to the [Mistral fine-tuning GitHub repository](https://github.com/mistralai/mistral-finetune).
 It is self-explanatory on how to fine-tune Mistral on the created dataset.
 Make sure to download the Mistral-7b-Instruct-v0.3 version to make it work.

+Please note, this was a 20-hour hackathon project, so there might be some errors and certainly room for improvement.

 ## 👩‍💻 Installation

 ```